 It was a triumph for Garrett, and Dad played an important role.
 I wonder if Dad was also not neurotypical, and that’s why he understood Garrett so well.
 I’m no diagnostician, but I do see some patterns in Dad’s behavior that align.
 He was undiagnosed, of course.
 During Dad’s World War II childhood, Hans Asperger had only recently written the first papers describing the condition that would later bear his name.
 Asperger’s work was largely ignored until the 1980s.
-It was a decade or more after that before autism would be diagnosed unless it was profound.
+Even then, for a decade or more after that, autism was seldom diagnosed unless it was profound.

 For that matter, I see some neurodivergent patterns in my thinking and behavior, too.
 I’ve written before about what a geek I was growing up, how poor my social skills were.
 I have some mild sensory issues — noise can be problematic for me, and I cut tags out of my shirts because they can feel like needles poking into my skin.
 I was even a precocious reader, figuring out words largely on my own as early as age 3.
 I’ve read that’s sometimes a marker for high-functioning autism.